 If you want to get a head start on career experience, you’ll probably want to apply for internships.
 While getting this process started can be overwhelming, there are plenty of resources both on and off campus that can help.

 The Career Center

 In addition to helping place you in on-campus jobs, the Career Center also helps students find off-campus opportunities and internships.

 If you’re looking for an internship, chances are there’s someone in your college or department who can help.
-Professors and academic advisors have a wealth of knowledge and usually plenty of contacts that can hook you up with an internship.
-More often than not, these advisors are waiting to help you find a job because of the floods of emails they receive from professionals looking to hire students, particularly from Ball State.
+Professors and academic advisers have a wealth of knowledge and usually plenty of contacts that can hook you up with an internship.
+More often than not, these advisers are waiting to help you find a job because of the floods of emails they receive from professionals looking to hire students, particularly from Ball State.

 In addition to on-campus resources, a simple online search can go a long way.
 You can search